ibm-cloud-docs/containers/cs_storage_block.md

 The following `.yaml` file customizes a storage class that is based on the `ibm-block-silver` non-retaining storage class: the `type` is `"Endurance"`, the `iopsPerGB` is `4`, the `sizeRange` is `"[20-12000]Gi"`, and the `reclaimPolicy` is set to `"Delete"`.
 The zone is specified as `dal12`.
 To use a different storage class as your base, see the [storage class reference](#block_storageclass_reference).

 Create the storage class in the same region and zone as your cluster and worker nodes.
-To get the region of your cluster, run `ibmcloud ks cluster-get --cluster <cluster_name_or_ID>` and look for the region prefix in the **Master URL**, such as `eu-de` in `https://c2.eu-de.containers.cloud.ibm.com:11111`.
-To get the zone of your worker node, run `ibmcloud ks workers --cluster <cluster_name_or_ID>`.
+To get the region of your cluster, run `ibmcloud ks cluster get --cluster <cluster_name_or_ID>` and look for the region prefix in the **Master URL**, such as `eu-de` in `https://c2.eu-de.containers.cloud.ibm.com:11111`.
+To get the zone of your worker node, run `ibmcloud ks worker ls --cluster <cluster_name_or_ID>`.

 - **Example for Endurance block storage:**
   ```